benwatson528/flume-timestamp-body-interceptor/README.md

-# key-switch
+# flume-timestamp-body-interceptor
-A demonstration of key-switching in Apache Crunch, used to demonstrate efficiency.
-Will be accompanied by a blog post when completed.
+A demonstration of filtering data in Flume based on timestamps.